sARASWAN-sINHA/LittleLemon/README.md

 ## Note: Some extra 1 or 2 APIs are also added which may not be shown above.
 Please refer to thr postman collection json added to the respository.
---Please feel free to add some more APIs or update them as you need
+--Please feel free to add more APIs or update them as you need.